-Table 3 - Required vendor actions provides a description of vendor actions required within the vendor conformance process shown above.
-The step numbers correlate to the numbers within the process flow described in Figure 1 - Vendor conformance process.
+Table 3 provides a description of vendor actions required for each step of the vendor conformance process.
+The step numbers correlate to the numbers within the process flow described in Figure 1.

 Note: The My Health Record system was previously known as the Personally Controlled Electronic Health Record (PCEHR) and there may still be references to PCEHR in the various conformance and specifications documents.